All are welcome.

 Diocesan Cycle of Prayer

 Today we pray for Michael, our Presiding Bishop; and Larry, our diocesan bishop.
-We also pray for St. Francis House and its ministries, and Camp Mitchell; and for St. James’, Eureka Springs; Grace, Siloam Springs; and St. Thomas’, Springdale.
+We also pray for St. Francis House and its ministries, and Camp Mitchell; and for All Saints’, Russellville; Trinity, Searcy; and Episcopal Church Women.

 Frequently Asked Questions